blurpy/8-bit-computer/hardware.md

 The circuit has a separate clock and counter for that cycling.
 The counter decides which LED is active, and the EEPROM uses a lookup table to know which of the segments of that LED to enable to get the correct number displayed.

+The clock runs at 760Hz, making the counter enable each LED 190 times per second.

 * Chips
   * 555 timer: used as an independent clock for the counter.
   * 74LS107 flip-flop: used as a 2-bit counter that increments on clock ticks.